LibreScanner/horus/doc/readthedocs/source/getting-started/menu.rst

 .. note::

-   The *Upload firmware* action is only enabled if the scanner is disconnected.
+   The *Firmware section* is only enabled if the scanner is disconnected.

 View
 ----